Shape-Guided Diffusion with Inside-Outside Attention: Additional Editing Results

 \section{Additional Editing Results}

-\textbf{Inferred Shape Edits} Building on~\autoref{fig:intro} and our discussion in~\cref{subsec:comparisons}, we show additional examples of edits made by our method with an inferred shape as input in~\autoref{fig:inferred_mask}.
-Our method is able to handle a wide array of inferred shapes including those with multiple instances, noise, and occlusions. \\ \textbf{Inter-Class Edits} Building on our discussion in Section~\cref{subsec:additional}, we show additional examples of inter-class edits in~\autoref{fig:additional_inter_class}, including converting from cat to dog, dog to cat, or sheep to cow. \\ \textbf{Outside Edits.} We show additional examples of outside edits in~\autoref{fig:background-edit-supp}, including transforming the background to different locations, seasons, or times of day. \\ \textbf{Simultaneous Inside-Outside Edits} We show additional examples of simultaneous inside-outside edits in~\autoref{fig:simultaneous-supp}, including transporting a dog to different fictional locations from Star Wars and The Hobbit or a cat to a coral reef and beach, while maintaining their shape relationship to the background based on the input mask.\\ \textbf{Spurious Attentions and Classifier-Free Guidance} In~\cref{sec:approach} we discuss how our Inside-Outside Attention mechanism is able to better perform reconstruction and editing with classifier-free guidance by removing spurious attentions.
+\textbf{Inferred Shape Edits} We show additional examples of edits made by our method with an inferred shape as input in~\autoref{fig:inferred_mask}.
+Our method is able to handle a wide array of inferred shapes including those with multiple instances, noise, and occlusions. \\ \textbf{Inter-Class Edits} We show additional examples of inter-class edits in~\autoref{fig:additional_inter_class}, including converting from cat to dog, dog to cat, or sheep to cow. \\ \textbf{Outside Edits.} We show additional examples of outside edits in~\autoref{fig:background-edit-supp}, including transforming the background to different locations, seasons, or times of day. \\ \textbf{Spurious Attentions and Classifier-Free Guidance} In the main text we discuss how our Inside-Outside Attention mechanism is able to better perform reconstruction and editing with classifier-free guidance by removing spurious attentions.
 We additionally show our method vs. P2P~\cite{hertz2022prompt} in the same setting in~\autoref{fig:p2p-intuition}.
 P2P exhibits spurious attentions where the token ``dog'' not only attends to the dog but also the background, causing the shape of the original dog to diverge completely.